acka47/malis-it2.1a/README.md

-# Aufgabe 1.1 im Modul IT2 des MALIS
+# Aufgabe IT2.1a im MALIS an der TH Köln

 ## Aufgabe